Backup158/BashScripts/docs/README.md

 Creates a new Darktide mod for each argument, which are separated by spaces.
 Mod names therefore cannot contain spaces.
 Mods are created in current working directory.

 Initializes mod files with basic data/localization setup and the version logging on game load.

+## Darktide Link Repo to Game
+Creates a symlink from the mod development folder to the game folder.
+Takes the path to the mod folder in the repository.
+Game folder location is hard coded.

+## Darktide Create Mod and Repo
+For each given mod name, create a repository folder in the mod development folder and symlink it to the game.
+Mod development folder and game folder locations are hard coded.
+Calls the previous two scripts.

 # Resources Referenced
 - https://stackoverflow.com/questions/13872048/bash-script-what-does-bin-bash-mean